shaack/cm-chessboard/README.md

     position: FEN.empty, // set position as fen, use FEN.start or FEN.empty as shortcuts
     orientation: COLOR.white, // white on bottom
     responsive: true, // resize the board automatically to the size of the context element
-    language: navigator.language.substring(0, 2).toLowerCase(), // supports "de" and "en" for now, used for pieces naming
     assetsUrl: "./assets/", // put all css and sprites in this folder, will be ignored for absolute urls of assets files
-    assetsCache: true, // cache sprites
+    assetsCache: true, // cache the sprites, deactivate if you want to use multiple pieces sets in one page
     style: {
         cssClass: "default", // set the css theme of the board, try "green", "blue" or "chess-club"
         showCoordinates: true, // show ranks and files